LlmKira/Docs/docs/en/dev/basic.md

 ## 📦 Development process

-The plugin is internally composed of function classes, tool classes, meta information, functional functions, and parameter verification classes.
+The plug-in is internally composed of function classes, tool classes, meta information, functional functions, and parameter verification classes.

-The plugin name within the function must be referenced by the `__plugin_name__` parameter.
+The plug-in name within the function must be referenced by the `__plugin_name__` parameter.

 ### 🪣 Add variables and verification

-**The following code must be placed at the beginning for architecture version verification. **
+**The following code must be placed at the beginning for architecture version verification.**

 ```python
 __package_name__ = "llmbot_plugin_bilisearch"